 What Is Information Literacy Instruction?

 UMD subject librarians can work with you to help your students navigate the research process and evaluate information critically.
 Librarians can offer support for your course in several ways:

 - Online research guides for specific courses or assignments

 - Online instruction for specific courses or assignments

 - Librarian consultation on research assignment design

 Key learning outcomes for library instruction include:

 - Students will develop effective search strategies for their information needs, revising searches in order to persist in the face of search challenges

 - Students will evaluate sources based on information need and the context in which the information will be used

-- Students will identify multiple perspectives on a scholarly topic
+- Students will identify multiple perspectives on a research topic

 - Students will formulate research questions that are appropriately scaled, facilitate inquiry, and can be supported by available resources